yangli2/gymnasium-search-race/README.md

 ### Observation Space

-The observation is a `ndarray` of 10 continuous variables:
+The observation is a `ndarray` of 8 continuous variables:

-- 1 if the next checkpoint is the last one, 0 otherwise.
-- The x and y coordinates of the next checkpoint.
-- The x and y coordinates of the checkpoint after next checkpoint.
-- The x and y coordinates of the car.
+- The x and y coordinates and the angle of the next 2 checkpoints relative to the car.
 - The horizontal speed vx and vertical speed vy of the car.
-- The facing angle of the car.

-The values are normalized between 0 and 1, or -1 and 1 if negative values are allowed.
+The values are normalized between -1 and 1.

 ### Reward

-The goal is to visit all checkpoints as quickly as possible, as such the agent is penalised with a reward of `-0.1` for each timestep.
-When a checkpoint is visited, the agent is awarded with a reward of `1000/total_checkpoints`.
+- +1 when a checkpoint is visited.
+- 0 otherwise.

 ### Starting State